 How does Umbraco HQ make money when it's open-source?

 Can Umbraco HQ employees live on good karma and high-fives alone?
 Imagine that, but no, unfortunately not.
 We’re probably just like you, and just like you, we need a job that pays us money so we can afford to pay rent/mortgage, food, Netflix, etc.

 - Umbraco Cloud.
 Our SaaS offering for Umbraco websites, packed with time-saving, Cloud-only features that takes care of hosting.
-Also comes with our add-ons as part of the package: Umbraco TV and Forms.
+Also comes with our add-on Umbraco Forms as part of the package.

 - Umbraco Heartcore.
 Our headless CMS SaaS offering that enables you to connect the friendly Umbraco backoffice to any frontend: apps, screens, smartwatches, and more.